mattermost/docs/source/administration/command-line-tools.rst

 .. note::

-   This command will be replaced in a future release with the mmctl command [mmctl group team enable].
+   This command will be replaced in a future release with the mmctl command `mmctl group team enable <https://docs.mattermost.com/administration/mmctl-cli-tool.html#mmctl-group-team-enable>`__.

 Description
     Enables group constraint on the specified team.
 When a team is group constrained, team membership is managed by linked groups instead of managed by manually inviting and removing users.